yacheckalin/react-tips/anti-patterns/README.md

 > Random numbers or timestamps should not be used as keys.
 The component will be re-rendered every time even if the content inside the element has not changed.

-> Unique: Kyes must only be unique among siblings
+> Unique: Keys must only be unique among siblings

-> Predictable: The should not be generated randomly
+> Predictable: The key should not be generated randomly

 > Stable: The key for the same element should not be re-ordering elements